kiarazhu/Seven-Segment-Display/README.md

 My I/O board has two seven-segment displays, but only one display can be illuminated at a time.
 Given this limitation, is it possible to display a two-digit number?

 Yes, but technically no. What we can do is flick really fast between the two digits so that they appear to be simultaneously illuminated.
+To do so, we require an additional signal output that oscillates between high and low to control the digit being displayed.

 ### Using a 7-bit Binary Input

 Since we are now displaying 0 to 99 (0000000 to 1100011), we need a 7-bit binary input.

+The microchip's programming was extended using `double_digit.c`.